sys-bio/rrplugins/examples/python/README.txt

 * telAddNoise.py                    - Demonstrate usage of the AddNoise plugin
 * telChiSquare.py                   - Demonstrate usage of the ChiSquare plugin
 * telLevenbergMarquardt.py          - Demonstrate usage of the Levenberg-Marquardt plugin
+* telNelderMead.py                  - Demonstrate usage of the Nelder-Mead plugin

 Info: Each of the above examples will attempt to open the plugins embedded PDF documentation on exit.